 Additional ways to search for Mello Roos information in the El Dorado County or to ask further questions in general about mello roos, call 800-676-7516 for El Dorado County CFD Mello Roos bond cost, then additionally call 800-755-6864 for El Dorado County Mello Roos bond.
 Or, you can simply email top El Dorado Hills Realtor Cheri Elliott with the property address, and she will provide the Mello Roos information for you promptly via email back.

 Questions to ask about Mello Roos would be “how many bonds are there?”
 Sometimes there are more than one bond on a property.
 Another question to ask about Mello Roos would be “how much is the Mello Roos bond?”
 Cost is by far the most important question to a home buyer or homeowner.
 Another great question to ask is “when does a Mello Roos bond expire?”
-Sometimes a Mello Roos bond does not have an expiration date if a neighborhood still has more building to do, or if no expiration date has been established.
+Sometimes a Mello Roos bond does not have an expiration date if a neighborhood still has more building to do, or if no expiration date has been established like a school bond.
 Therefore, it is possible for a Mello Roos bond to not have an expiration date.
 In general, mello roos bond expiration dates can range from 20 years to 40 years.
 You are always disclosed all the mello roos information and cost during an escrow purchase so you can research all the details of mello roos before you choose to complete the home buying process.

 In 1978 Californians enacted Proposition 13, which limited many local public agencies ability to finance new projects.
 In 1982, Senator Henry Mello and Assemblyman Mike Roos affected the passage of the Community Facilities District Act (CFD).
 This act authorized local governments and developers to create CFDs for the purpose of selling tax-exempt bonds to fund public improvements.
 Subsequently, property owners that participate in the CFDs pay a “special tax” to repay the bonds.